true-while/AI-100-Labs-NodeJS/Lab01/README.md

 ### Environment Setup

-These labs are intended to be used with the .NET Framework using [Visual Studio 2017, Community Edition](https://www.visualstudio.com/downloads/).
+These labs are intended to be used with the .NET Framework using [Visual Studio Code](https://code.visualstudio.com/Download).
 The original workshop was designed to be used, and was tested with, the Azure Data Science Virtual Machine (DSVM).
-Only premium Azure subscriptions can actually create a DSVM resource on Azure but the labs can be completed with a local computer running Visual Studio 2017 Community Edition and the required software downloads listed throughout the lab steps.
+Only premium Azure subscriptions can actually create a DSVM resource on Azure but the labs can be completed with a **local computer running Visual Studio Code** and the required software downloads listed throughout the lab steps.

 ### Key Setup